loopstick/CCA_Mechatronics_Spring2020/README.md

 	- **play with your Arduino**
 		- make something _interesting_ happen with 2 LEDs
 		  - think about how this might relate to controlling two motors
 		    - Review the Basic Arduino [Tutorial](https://github.com/loopstick/ArduinoTutorial) we did in class.
-Read the entire tutorial, even the parts we didn't do
 		  - You might want to refer to some other Arduino material.
 There is plenty online, such as the [Arduino Resources](https://github.com/loopstick/ResourcesForClasses#basic-arduino-resources) on our class [Resources](https://github.com/loopstick/ResourcesForClasses) page
 		  - Read about controlling Motors with Arduino - (Must use a transistor or boom! - Arduino up in smoke):
 		    - [Arduino Transistor Motor Control: Arduino Reference](https://www.arduino.cc/en/Tutorial/TransistorMotorControl)